johanandren/timeforscala/README.md

 # time for scala
 [![Build Status](https://travis-ci.org/johanandren/timeforscala.svg)](https://travis-ci.org/johanandren/timeforscala)

-A minimal library of factories and implicit decorators for the Java 8 time API to make it more user friendly and concise to use from Scala.
+A minimal library of factories and implicit decorators for the Java 8 time API (java.time.*) to make it more user friendly and concise to use from Scala.

 ## Requirements
 Java 8, Scala 2.11+

 ## Using
-libraryDependencies += "com.markatta" %% "timeforscala" % "1.1"
+`libraryDependencies += "com.markatta" %% "timeforscala" % "1.1"`

 ## Examples